Sierra Metals Inc. (SMTS) Q2 2019 Earnings Call Transcript

 Operator

-Your next question comes from the line of Mark Reichman from Noble Capital Markets.
+Your next question comes from the line of Mark Reichman from NOBLE Capital Market.
 Your line is open.

-Yeah, just a quick follow-up on the commentary about the valuation of the stock.
-And I just wanted to get management's thoughts on why they might think the stock is persistently undervalued, and whether liquidity and flow might have something to do with that, in which case repurchasing the stock isn't going to probably help that as much.
-So, has there been any thought in terms of actions that might be taken to improve liquidity or flow?
-Just interested in your thoughts?
-Thank you.
+Yeah.
+Just a quick follow up on the commentary about the valuation of the stock, and I just wanted to get management's thoughts on why they might think the stock is persistently undervalued?
+And whether liquidity and float might have something to do with that, in which case repurchasing the stock isn't going to probably help that as much.
+So has there been any thought in terms of actions that might be taken to improve liquidity or float?
+Just interested in your thoughts.

 Igor Gonzales -- President and Chief Executive Officer

 There have been some actions in the past.
-As you know, we got an ATM last year as a vehicle to improve that.
+As you know, we got an ATM last year as a -- to be able to improve that.
 And we have the repurchase program.
-And maybe, Ed, would you want to complement that?
+And maybe, Ed, do you want to complement that?

 Ed Guimaraes -- Chief Financial Officer